utybo/ZoroarkKB/_articles/aPTST.md

 It might sound dumb, but make sure you install Python!
 We will need to install a few things through `pip`, which is Python's package manager.

-SHARING UNIT TESTS WITH FELLOW STUDENTS MAY
-CONSIDERED TO BE CHEATING AND IS SEVERELY PUNISHED AT EPITA.
+SHARING UNIT TESTS WITH FELLOW STUDENTS MAY BE CONSIDERED TO BE CHEATING AND IS SEVERELY PUNISHED AT EPITA.
 DO NOT SHARE YOUR TESTS WITH YOUR FRIENDS, AS THAT COULD EARN YOU A MAGNIFISCENT CHEATING FLAG (the famous Flag Triche).
-{: .mdl-typography--font-bold .mdl-color-text--red-900}
+{: .mdl-typography--font-bold .mdl-color-text--red-900 }

 #### PyCharm tips